 The dog’s sense of smell

-Indeed, extraordinary capabilities are still being studied and developed, opening doors to the dog’s truly sensational use and confirming it once again as man’s faithful sentinel.
+Indeed, extraordinary capabilities are still being studied and developed, opening doors to the dog’s sensational use and confirming it once again as man’s faithful sentinel.

 Protective effect